Vancouver BC • Breweries • Wineries • Cideries • Tank Rooms • Barrel Rooms

 - Richmond-based team serving Vancouver and the Lower Mainland

-- Prep-first installation with grinding, repair, and substrate remediation
+- Prep-first installation with grinding, repairs and substrate remediation

 - Moisture-aware planning for older or risk-prone slabs